 Homeowners in Wicker Park have the best of Chicago at their fingertips.
 The neighborhood’s known for housing a trendy music scene, high fashion boutiques, cutting-edge gourmet restaurants and high-end bakeries.
 Wicker Park may have the reputation of being mellower than other Windy City wards, but there is always something to do minutes away.
 From eclectic nightlife spots like Violet Hour or Subterranean to The Flat Iron Building’s First Fridays Art Showcase and restaurants including gastropubs, tacos shops, and donut stands.
 It truly has everything that makes Downtown Chicago’s surroundings great wrapped up in one neighborhood.

 Wicker Park Accessibility

-Wicker Park has several CTA blue line L train stations, which go directly to the Loop, O'Hare International Airport, and Forest Park.
-It is also located right off of the Kennedy Expressway, giving this neighborhood unparalleled vehicle and bicycle access to the northern and southern neighborhoods of Chicago.
-“The 606” is also a brand new bike path leading through Wicker Park from Ashland to Lawndale.
+Located within the larger West Town area and centered around like North, Milwaukee and Damen Avenues, Wicker Park is an ideal commuter neighborhood.
+It houses several Bus Lines and multiple CTA blue line L train stations—that run directly to the Chicago Loop, O'Hare Airport, and Forest Park.
+Wicker Park’s also located right off of the Kennedy Expressway, giving the area easy access to Chicago’s North and South Side neighborhoods.
+It’s also the home of brand new bike path known as “The 606” that leads through Wicker Park from Ashland to Lawndale.